 Despite the numerous accommodations that have sprung up over the years, the number of beds is not always sufficient to cope with the many visitors who want to stay here.
 Especially during the summer season.

-It is much better plan your trip to the Cinque Terre well in advance.
-You will have the certainty of finding a place and securing accommodation with the best value for money.
+It is much better to plan your trip to Cinque Terre well in advance.
+You will be assured of finding a place and securing the best value-for-money accommodations.

 The rates, in fact, are generally quite high.

 But in which village of the Cinque Terre to sleep?